wisemuffin/nsw-doe-data-stack-in-a-box/README.md

 💩 Limitations / hard to do 😢😭
+- UX - change all build to docker rather than having to wait for additional steps to execute
+- semantic layers full features (cube.dev and dbt) require min spend $100 per month so hard to demo.
+  - work around cache dbt semantic layer as a table
 - `simple-browser show http://localhost:3000/` doesnt automatically open a browser
 - evidence
   - error when evidence and etl going at same time: `IO Error: Could not set lock on file "/home/dave/data-engineering/nsw-doe-data-stack-in-a-box/reports/sources/nsw_doe_data_stack_in_a_box__dev/nsw_doe_data_stack_in_a_box__dev.duckdb": Conflicting lock is held in /home/dave/.config/nvm/versions/node/v20.11.1/bin/node (PID 1516344).
 However, you would be able to open this database in read-only mode, e.g. by using the -readonly parameter in the CLI.
 See also https://duckdb.org/docs/connect/concurrency`